joaquinpinto/MovieClub/README.md

 This is a project I worked on using data I received from my friends.

+## What's In Here:

+  MovieRatings.csv - Movie rating data from friends, Header = Movie, and friends names.
+  AdjustedMovieAverage.csv - Standardized scores and Normalized average scores for each movie.
+  MCRatingAdj.inpyb - Jupyter Notebook code for creating Adjusted Score sheet from Movie Rating sheet.
+  MovieClubRating.py - Python Code for comparing each person's ratings, results seen below.
+  MovieRankWeight.py - Python Code for reading in the Adjusted Scores and creating randomized order.

 ## Who Are My Friends:

 We are a group of 5 friends who met in High School (and 1 person who made his way into the group during college) who are all thoroughly interested in cinema.
 During High School one of our main weekend hang-outs was at the matinee showing of new films at AMC.
 Together we endulged ourselves in classics such as The Hunger Games and The Purge for the low price of $5.